Avvo Rating Badge

 5. Balancing of the Equities.
 This element requires the court to weigh the harm to the defendant if the preliminary injunction issues against the benefit to the plaintiff.
 The goal is to minimize harm or hardship to both parties.
 In some cases, the facts are more clear than in others and make this balancing simple or unnecessary.
 For example, if a defendant’s conduct was intentionally harmful, or malicious, there is usually no balancing of equities.
 Also, in some cases, harm to the public must be considered and a weighed or balanced.
 In private business disputes, the public interest may never be implicated by entry of any injunction.

-The emergency and injunctive relief attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting injunction claims in the federal and state Chancery courts in Illinois in a wide variety of business dispute lawsuits.
+The emergency and injunctive relief attorneys at DiTommaso Lubin have over thirty years of experience defending and prosecuting injunction claims in the federal and state Chancery courts in Illinois in a wide variety of business dispute lawsuits.
 We are knowledgeable regarding the changes and complexities of injunction law and prepared to devote substantial time to the matter on an emergency basis.
 We are committed to fighting for our clients’ rights in injunction and emergency business relief cases at both the trial and appellate court levels.
 We have successfully defended or prosecuted scores of injunctions and then won on appeal in the expedited appeals that often follow injunction decisions.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated business separation, accounting and breach of fiduciary duty case for clients all over the Chicago area.
 To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.

 Client Reviews